-5. Bioinstrumentation is used extensively in the hospital or other high risk environments where the principle consideration is patient/subject/animal safety rather than instrumentation protection, as it is in industry.
-Consequently biomedical engineers must be very aware of electromedical standards and safety guidelines.

-(i) Describe the difference between macroshock hazard and microshock hazard.
-5 marks
+- (b) Use metal foil strain gauge(s) to design a system to measure up to 30 kg forces applied to a fixed bar by a subject undergoing strength testing.
+Your design should include all the mechanical and electronic components necessary to present the force signal to a computer acquisition device.
+Your design should consider and compensate for environmental or other sources of noise.
+15 marks - 5.
+Bioinstrumentation is used extensively in the hospital or other high risk environments where the principle consideration is patient/subject/animal safety rather than instrumentation protection, as it is in industry.
+Consequently biomedical engineers must be very aware of electro-medical standards and safety guidelines. (i) Describe the difference between macroshock hazard and microshock hazard.

 (ii) Why could a patient or subject be at greater risk from electrical shock in a hospital or laboratory environment?
 Think of patient attached or introduced sensors or instrumentation and impedances to current flow.
-5 marks

 (iii) What standards should a professional biomedical engineer be aware of and follow in the design or use of medical or laboratory equipment?
-5 marks

 (iv) Electrical isolation and isolated circuits are extensively used in bioinstrumentation.
-Describe the devices and circuits used to accomplish this and the advantages or disadvantages of different approaches 10 marks carrying oxygen, So2).
+Describe the devices and circuits used to accomplish this and the advantages or disadvantages of different approaches carrying oxygen, So2).
 In earlier decades this had to be done by drawing blood from an artery and performing a laboratory analysis.
 Since the 1980's an instrument has been developed based on light absorption called the pulse oximeter that is noninvasive and accomplishes this continuously in real time.
 This is done by shining light on the skin and measuring either reflected or transmitted light energy.

-04-Bio-B6 May 2013
+04-Bio-B6 May 2015

-One of the most important parameters measured in the operating, emergency, post anesthetic care and intensive care units is the oxygen saturation of arterial blood (the percent of hemoglobin
+One of the most important parameters measured in the operating, 6. emergency, post anesthetic care and intensive care units is the oxygen saturation of arterial blood (the percent of hemoglobin

-(i) Describe the biophysical principles underlying the transmitted light technique including the absorption characteristics of the tissues involved.
-10 marks
+(i) Describe the biophysical principles underlying the transmitted light technique including the absorption characteristics of the tissues 10 marks involved.

 (ii) Describe the instrumentation required to accomplish this from sensor to display.
 Use a block diagram with each block representing the hardware or data processing element.
-8 marks

-(iii) How can we accommodate darker pigmentation or thicker tissue in transmission oximeters.
-5 marks
+8 marks (iii) How can we accommodate darker pigmentation or thicker tissue in transmission oximeters.
+5 marks 2 marks